steffipeters/cycleconf.github.io/_includes/homepage-content.md

-We are excited to announce the worlds first Cycle.js conference in Copenhagen, the cycling capital of Europe.
+We are excited to announce the worlds first Cycle.js conference in Copenhagen the __21st – 24th of April 2016__.

 We are organizing this conference to connect cyclists from around the world, for a time of tech talks and presentations, and making a space for focused contributions upon Cycle.js and its ecosystem.